wanjikuKim-collab/Week1-Code-Challenge/README.md

 Given the basic salary and benefits of an employee, this calculator calculates the following: the Payee Tax, NHIF, NSSF Deductions and net salary.

+- Basic salary is the amount that an individual receives prior to any extras being added or payments deducted.
+- Net salary is what an employee takes home after adding allowances and subtracting the required deductions.
+    `Net salary = Gross Salary - Deductions `
+-   `Gross Salary = basic Sallary + Allowances`